 I used to have two cats but I had to euthanize one cat, Sister.
 Norie is thirteen years old and has a few physical problems which gives me the opportunity to use some of my nursing skills.
 The cats have been great topics for my blogs and Norie continues to enjoy her life and loves to lie in the sun on her back.

 Reading and studying whatever tickles my fancy are major pastimes.
 My four most recent studies have been in personal growth, belly dancing, my spiritual life and energy healing.

 Up until now I studied different topics such as psychology, Native American culture (and stories), sewing, trees, fixing things, nature, and even Bonsai Trees in the past.

 Photography inspired me to buy a good camera and take two classes to develop my skills.
 Capturing moments of beauty has always been a favorite hobby of mine, whether captured on my phone or camera.
 For over two years I was a photojournalist for a small town newspaper and had a small business too.

 When I was young my family traveled to Mexico, Canada and several other amazing places in our travel trailer and later a mobile home.
 I flew to Germany twice to visit my sister in law’s family.

-Last fall I flew to Idaho to see my sister, her husband and their daughter, my niece and my great niece and two nephews for the first time.
+Several years ago I flew to Idaho to see my sister, her husband and their daughter, my niece and my great niece and two nephews for the first time.
 They are in their teens!!
-I also got to see one of my sisters, (their grandmother and her husband) whom I haven’t seen in two years.
+I also got to see my other sister in Missouri.
+I also have an awesome sister in law from Germany.

 I volunteered at a local thrift store once a week for a cat rescue agency so I could meet people, help the kitties, and get out of the house.
 I have also bought some really neat things there at great prices!
 I had to retire from that when my back problems flared up.